zairahira/JavaScript-cheat-sheet/README.md

 ## `use strict` to catch coding errors

-Used to catch common errors and coding errors usually used at the top of the code use all caps, variable naming convention.
-syntax:
+`"use strict"` is a directive in JavaScript that enables a stricter set of parsing and error-handling rules for your code.
+When you add the `"use strict"` directive at the beginning of a script or a function, it tells the browser to run the code in strict mode.

+Strict mode eliminates some silent errors by changing them to throw errors.
+For example, in non-strict mode, assigning a value to an undeclared variable will create a global variable.
+In strict mode, attempting to assign a value to an undeclared variable will throw a reference error.

+Strict mode also prohibits some syntax that is not allowed in ECMAScript 5, and allows reserved words to be used as property names in object literals.

+Here's an example of code that uses `"use strict"`:

     "use strict";

+    function myFunction() {
+      x = 10;
+    }

+    myFunction();

+In this code, the `"use strict"` directive is added at the beginning of the script, and a function is defined that attempts to assign a value to an undeclared variable (`x`).
+In strict mode, this will throw a reference error, because the variable `x` has not been declared.

+Using `"use strict"` is a good practice to catch coding errors and enforce more secure coding practices in your JavaScript code.
+It helps to identify and prevent potential bugs and security vulnerabilities.

 ## const

-const has all the features of let but also read only. cant be reassigned.
+`const` has all the features of let but it is also read only.
+ > `const` can't be reassigned.

-const is a keyword in JavaScript used to declare a variable that is read-only and cannot be reassigned a new value after it has been initialized.
+`const` is a keyword in JavaScript used to declare a variable that is read-only and cannot be reassigned a new value after it has been initialized.

 Here's an example: